getlantern/tassis/docs/README.md

 <a name="tassis.PreKeys"></a>

 #### PreKeys
-A list of PreKeys for all of a user's devices, sent in response to RequestPreKeys
+A list of PreKeys for all of an identityKey's devices, sent in response to RequestPreKeys

 | Field | Type | Label | Description |